arctelix/.dotsys/README.md

 Then just follow the prompts in your termnal.

-### Windows
+### Windows without bash integration
-If you want to use babun use command prompt to execute:
+If you want to use Babun use command prompt to execute:
 > path/to/.dotsys/install.bat

-Otherwise install your posix shell of choice and follow the (all but windows) instructions.
+Otherwise install your posix shell of choice (Cygwin, Mysys, etc.) and follow the instructions for Not Windows.